 The health and safety of employees, customers, and partners are always a top priority at Rana Gruber.
-The company has a dedicated policy which sets high health, safety and environment standards and aims to offer a workplace that is free of accidents.
-Measures in place is detailed training modules, systems, and procedures, including the use of top quality personal protective equipment.
+The company has a dedicated policy which sets high health,

-- Chief safety officer hired - Total accidents: 7 - Accidents leading to absence from work: 2 16 days in total - Accidents without subsequent absence from work: 5 - In process of updating a risk assessment regarding safety for all work tasks.
+- Chief safety officer hired - Total accidents: 7 - Accidents leading to absence from work: 2 16 days - Accidents without subsequent absence from work: 5 - In process of updating a risk assessment regarding safety for all work tasks.
 This will continue in 2023.